DragonSenses/complete-ecommerce-store/README.md

 - User can **create**, **read**, **update** and **delete** categories
 - User can **create**, **read**, **update** and **delete** products

-- User can upload multiple images for products, and update them whenever
+- Users can upload multiple product images and update them as needed
 - User can **create**, **read**, **update** and **delete**  filters such as *Color* and *Size*
 - User can apply filters to products

 - User can **create**, **read**, **update** and **delete** Billboards, large ads displayed at the top of a store's page to promote products, services, or events
   - Billboards can be attached to a single category or used individually (admin generates API routes for all of these cases)

-- User can search through all categories, products, sizes, colors, billboards through a `DataTable` complete with *pagination*
+- User can search through all categories, products, sizes, colors, billboards through a `DataTable` complete with ***pagination***

 - User can highlight and promote products using the *featured* functionality which displays the product on the home page